gysa2001/projects/README.md

 This application is written in C# using the .NET Framework.
 It utilizes a MySQL server for data management.

 ### Quoridor Game
-Developed as a course project, this game was written in C#.
+Developed as a course project, this game was written in C# using the .NET Framework.
 The task involved not only creating the game itself but also programming an artificial intelligence (AI) to play the game.

 ### Calculator
 This project is written in C++.
 The application can evaluate arithmetic expressions, such as "2 + 3 / 4 - (5 + 8 / 5)".